JMS logo

 • July 2007

-Transferred the stock of Beijing International Software Technology Co., Ltd. in China.
+Transferred all equity interests in Beijing Yingtechuang Software Technology Co., Ltd.

 • September 2007